-BIOL 831A - Biological Research: Hypotheses and Justification..1 hour Prereq: BIOL 820 and permission
+BIOL 831A - Biological Research: Hypotheses and Justification..1 hour

 This course is limited to students admitted to the online MS in Biology Program.
 Students will identify a research project and, with the help of a faculty mentor, develop testable hypotheses and write a referenced justification for the research.
 Credit 1 of 6 credits of BIOL 831 required for the degree.
 Offered online, every semester.